01 January 2007 (Monday) New Year, New Computer

 Event One is an IT course (!)
 I took notes.
 Notes for the blog.
 I can think of no other use for them.

 10 January 2007 (Wednesday) - More Fun with Fergus.

 Today’s I.T. training session was better than yesterday’s.
 In all honesty it couldn’t have been worse.
 I’ve volunteered to take ownership of the network haematology DCW.
 I expect the network haematology DCW will form the topic of a future blog when I find out what it is.
 Apparently now that I’ve taken ownership of the network haematology DCW, once I’ve sorted out my primary synonyms I can go any way I like.
-Me – I went straight to the bar at the earliest opportunity.
-They were serving London Pride, but I was good and had a diet coke.
+Me – I went straight to the bar.
+They were serving London Pride.

-In the afternoon I was heard about all manner of wonderful things, some of which were below the line, some of which were over the line.
+In the afternoon I was kicked awake to hear about all manner of wonderful things, some of which were below the line, some of which were over the line.
 No one (least of all Fergus) seemed to know where the line was, or what it meant.
 I offered to draw a line on the network haematology DCW if it would help.

 January 2007 (Thursday) - More